StanislavPetrov15/TT_Rasterizer/README.md

 GENERAL NOTES

+  - the library has two versions (C and C++) - (Parser.c + Rasterizer.c) and (Parser.cpp + Rasterizer.cpp)

-  - the library does not depend on third-party code; it depends only on few functions in the C++ standard library
+  - the library does not depend on third-party code; it depends only on few functions in the C/C++ standard library

   - software rasterizer (it does not use hardware acceleration)